 The Park District employees and retirees are members of the Illinois Municipal Retirement Fund (IMRF), a defined benefit pension plan.
-IMRF provides two tiers of pension benefits - Tier 1 and Tier2.
+IMRF provides two tiers of pension benefits - Tier 1 and Tier 2.
 For Tier 1 employees (those hired before 2011), pension benefits vest after eight years of service and are eligible to take a reduced pension benefit at age 55 or a full pension benefit after 60 years of age.
 For Tier 2 employees (those hired after 2011), pension benefits vest after 10 years of service and are eligible for a reduced pension at 62 years of age or full pension at 67 years of age.
 Participating members are required to contribute 4.5% of their annual salary.
-As of December 31, 2021, the Net Pension Asset for the District was \$1,361,881, which takes into account the interest rate assumption of 7.25%.
-Currently, the District is funded at a 109.31% funding level which is a very healthy level.
+As of December 31, 2022, the Net Pension Liability for the District was \$1,796,621, which takes into account the interest rate assumption of 7.25%.
+Currently, the District is funded at a 88.82% funding level which is a very healthy level down from 2021's percentage of 109.31%.
+The funding level will vary year to year based on market performance.